 Cookies on the Healthspan site

-When training for endurance, such as a 10k run or a half marathon, there are four main areas which contribute to your overall level of fitness.
+When training for endurance, such as a 10k run or a half marathon, there are four main areas that contribute to your overall level of fitness.

 This type of exercise focuses on short bursts of activity with the absence of oxygen present.
 This allows you to sustain a specific intensity level for a short period of time.
 This type of exercise is useful for strength, speed and power, preferably used when there is a change in terrain, such as hill running.